thasso/pyjip/docs/source/tools_and_pipelines.rst

     Validation block
         In addition to the actual execution, a *tool* implementation can extend its default validation.
 By default, the system ensures the all specified input files exists.
-You can add more check in the validation block and you have the chance to add :ref:`dynamic options
+You can add more checks in the validation block and you have the chance to add :ref:`dynamic options
         <dynamic_options>` to the tools definition.
 Please note that the
         validation blocks have to be implemented in `python` and there is currently no way to change the interpreter for those blocks.

+        The validation block also is the place to modify the tools job environment in case you don't want to set parameters from the command line at execution or submission time.

 JIP currently supports two ways to implement tools and pipelines.
 JIP :ref:`scripts <jip_tool_scripts>` and python :ref:`modules with decorators